charliecalvert/CloudNotes/Prog272/Prog272Midterm2019.md

 ## Control and Theme

 We found a bug that needed to be addressed.
+In the Midterm the background color of the Paper was not getting rendered properly.
 The solution is tricky enough that I will just give you the code.

 Here is my current **control.js**: